VinnyChase28/content-manager/README.md

 ## Back End

 [MongoDB](https://www.mongodb.com/) is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
-This example will show you how to connect to and use MongoDB as your backend for your Next.js app.

 ## Front End